- The Best High Fiber Cat Food

 - Constipation and Diarrhea

 A high fiber diet for constipation and diarrhea can be useful in preventing these common stomach issues in cats.
 Fiber has a regulating effect, as well as ensuring that the stools aren’t too runny or hard.
 So for cats who are suffering from constipation, water is drawn from the large intestine to soften the stool, while for diarrhea-suffering felines, more water can be absorbed away from the poop.
+Check out our guide on cat food for constipation for more info.

 - Controlling of Hairballs